pvieito/Blog/_posts/2019-12-09-extract-homekit-pairing-keys.md

 *Voilà!* Here we have all we need:

 - The **HomeKit Pairing Identity** entry contains the pairing identifier stored as the item account name: `7C73D188-BF12-4B8C-B7A5-5842D71C24EA` and the LTP and LTS keys required by the HomeKit protocol separated by a `+` sign on the entry key payload: `21159cfa6032438be197d668b3562e262441965789f95634d6460d4cce5cc706`, `d2ed8558b369b4ee1fbf4f9eb8d687ee2799aba5608efc2712d8175697bd8ad8 `
-- Each accessory has its own **Paired HomeKit Accessory** keychain entry named containing its paring key.
+- Each accessory has its own **Paired HomeKit Accessory** keychain entry containing its paring key.
 For example, the device `58:CA:96:CE:66:E9` has the LTP key `44d34407d583aee3b12b774a6eb15ee96c527fa83af1db66ac90f60494bbbc29`.

-Now we can use the pairing keys to set up `homekit_python` on any device and platform:
+Now we can use the pairing keys to set up **HomeKit Python** on any device and platform:

 ```bash
 $ python3 -m pip install "homekit[IP]" --user